Charitable Gift Annuities

 Under a lead trust agreement, a guaranteed annuity or a unitrust amount is paid to a non-profit organization for a term of years or for the life of an individual.
 On termination of the lead trust, trust assets either revert to the donor or are distributed to others (almost always heirs).

-Lead trusts have been used to transfer substantial amounts of wealth from generation to generation free or largely free of estate and gift taxes.
+Lead trusts have been used to make significant charitable gifts for a period of time before transferring wealth from generation to generation free or largely free of estate and gift taxes.
 Although the amount given to a lead trust is subject to gift or estate taxes, the present value of the annuity or unitrust payout to charity is subtracted from this amount in determining how much is actually taxable for gift and estate tax purposes.
 See IRC section 2055(e).

 As a starting point for lead trusts and the generation skipping tax, see IRC section 2642(a).

 General Tax Information